 Common spring problems we can solve

 Should I change the spring myself?
 We do NOT recommend that the average untrained individual change their garage door torsion springs themselves.
 This is not a DIY project.
 Call a professional who can measure and replace the broken torsion spring in a prompt and professional manner.
 Our service technicians change multiple torsion springs every day.
 A safety check of the garage door and opener must be made after the adjustment or replacement of any spring.
+Instructions for measuring a torsion spring are here.

 My garage door stops less than one foot off the ground - what's wrong?
 Your garage door torsion spring may have broken (makes a loud bang like a shot gun) and the garage door is now too heavy to lift.